Kernel-Freak/EpicLibrary-The-Book-Application-System-Using-Open-library-API/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.

 ---
-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----
 ## Contact
-For any queries or issues, please contact [your-email@example.com].
+For any queries or issues, please contact samratmandal423@gmil.com .